 Good for: Tricky spaces such as small or awkwardly shaped rooms

-3. Focus On An Existing Feature
+3. Use An Existing Feature To Choose A Colour Scheme

 If you’re lucky enough to live in a period home filled – literally – to the rafters with original features then a) I am extremely jealous, can we swap houses? and b) you’ll want to consider these when choosing a colour scheme.
 But it’s not just about the history of a property – any home with an integral statement feature will likely have an impact on the colours you choose.